What is a state I.D. card?

 Anyone of any age may apply for an I.D. card, including children and seniors.
 To obtain a state I.D. card, most state DMVs require the following:

-- Provide proof of U.S. citizenship
+- Proof of U.S. citizenship.

-- Provide proof of state residency
+- Proof of state residency.

-- Provide your Social Security Number
+- Your Social Security Number.

-- Have your picture taken
+- Having your picture taken.

-- Pay a small fee
+- Paying a small fee.